• Tel: +44(0)1479 821248

 Andy Jones

-‘The geology is very similar,’ said Andy.
-‘Basalt rocks, formed by volcanoes in the recent geological past, underpins the ecology.
-The landscapes are agonisingly beautiful and provide a wonderful backdrop for a wildlife trip.’
+‘The geology of Iceland and the Azores is very similar,’ said Andy.
+‘Basalt rock, formed by volcanoes in the recent geological past, underpins the ecology.
+The landscapes are agonisingly beautiful and provide a wonderful backdrop for a wildlife trip.
+Vegetation cover on the Azores is extensive and there are several endemic plants, but Iceland’s much harsher climatic conditions mean wildlife needs to be tough to survive.'

 Andy continued, ‘My favourites?
-Well, we see lots of cetaceans but for me it’s always the birds that steal the show.
-The endemic Azores Bullfinch is a speciality but my favourite is Cory’s Shearwater.
-In Iceland I’ve so many — Great Northern Divers, Harlequins and Barrow’s Goldeneyes but my heart invariably misses a beat when a Gyrfalcon appears!’
+Well, we see lots of cetaceans in both Iceland and the Azores but for me it’s always the birds that steal the show.
+Of course, in the Azores the endemic Priolo or Azores Bullfinch is a speciality but my favourite is Cory’s Shearwater.
+In Iceland I’ve so many — Great Northern Diver, Harlequin and Barrow’s Goldeneye but my heart invariably misses a beat when a Gyrfalcon appears!’

-Andy was a warden on Skomer Island, a ranger with the Pembrokeshire Coast National Park, the RSPB's senior investigations officer and a Wildlife Trust director.
-He studied geology and is an enthusiastic field naturalist.
+Andy has decades of experience at the sharp end of nature conservation — he was a warden on Skomer Island, a ranger with the Pembrokeshire Coast National Park, the RSPB's senior investigations officer and a Wildlife Trust director.
+He studied geology and is currently a part-time university lecturer in natural history.

 Follow this Guide